oyoai/seu-trajectory-analysis/README.md

 ## Output Data
-Tthe cleaned, structured datasets produced and used throughout the analysis.
+The cleaned, structured datasets produced and used throughout the analysis.

 ### 1. [`all_trials.csv`](Data/Trajectories/all_trials.csv)
 Per-frame reconstructed trajectories for every trial.